georgezopy/Rock-Paper-Scissors/README.md

-# Rock-Papper-Scissors game in Python
+# Rock-Paper-Scissors game in Python